Superleague : 12 of the biggest UEFA soccer teams to create a new competition

 Steve-FreeOnes

-FO Admin / "rude, unnecessary attitude" (he/they)
+FO Admin / "selfish idiot mod" (he/they)

 Staff member